cotes2020/jekyll-theme-chirpy/_posts/00Basic/VMandContainer/Docker.md

 - Fundamentally, a **container** is nothing but a running process, with some added encapsulation features applied to it in order to keep it isolated from the host and from other containers.

-- container isolation: <font color=red> each container interacts with its own private filesystem </font>
+- container isolation: <font color=OrangeRed> each container interacts with its own private filesystem </font>

 - this filesystem is provided by a **Docker image**.
   - An image includes everything needed to run an application